 Kong Toys: They come in many different shapes and levels of difficulty.
 Sizes range from petite to extra large (Pick size to appropriately match the current size of your pup.
 If your puppy outgrows make sure to upsize, so do not change a large pup or dog swallowing a too small sized Kong Toy.).
-They also come in different colors to go with different type of chewers (blue/white is the Puppy Kongs for baby teeth, red is for normal chewers, black is for destructive chewers, and now they have Senior Kongs).
+They also come in different colors to go with different type of chewers (blue/white is the Puppy Kongs for baby teeth, red is for normal chewers, black is for destructive chewers).